-Over the past twenty-five years of experience working with nursing mothers whose breasts came in an amazing variety of shapes and sizes, I have discovered that breastfeeding can present special challenges for the large breasted woman.
+Over the past thirty-five years of experience working with nursing mothers whose breasts came in an amazing variety of shapes and sizes, I have discovered that breastfeeding can present special challenges for the large breasted woman.

 Breast milk production is a function of the glandular tissue inside the breast as well as the baby’s appetite and suckling ability.
 The fatty tissue is what gives the breast its rounded shape and protects the internal structures from injury.
 The amount of fatty tissue and the size of the breast are not related to the ability to produce milk, so small breasted women are just as capable of adequate milk production as the more amply endowed.

 The mother with large breasts (DD or above) may find that she has to experiment a little to find positions and techniques in order to have a more successful breastfeeding experience.

 Here are some suggestions that I have found helpful: